krp97/Operating-Systems/README.md

 # Operating-Systems
-Multithreading and bash scripts used during OS course.
+Multithreading and bash scripts used during an OS course.